Flexible constraint satisfiability and a problem in semigroup theory: Separation and unfrozen relations

-\begin{eg} The examples concern the three graphs shown in Figure \ref{fig:K3}. \begin{enumerate} \item $3$-colourability.
-The class of $3$-colourable graphs coincides with class of \up(isomorphic copies of\up) induced subgraphs of direct powers of the graph $\mathbb{C}_3$. \item Edge-unfrozen-in $3$-colourability.
-The class of graphs that satisfy, relative to $\mathbb{K}_3$, the separation property for their edge relation coincides with the class of isomorphic copies of induced subgraphs of direct powers of the graph $\mathbb{D}_3$. \item Edge- and equality-unfrozen-in $3$-colourability.
-The class of graphs that satisfy, relative to $\mathbb{K}_3$, the separation property for both their edge relation and equality coincides with the class of isomorphic copies of induced subgraphs of direct powers of $\mathbb{K}_3$.
-This class coincides with the class of graphs that, relative to $\mathbb{K}_3$, satisfy the separation property the identification property for their edge relation. \end{enumerate} \end{eg} \begin{proof} Part (1) is due to Ne\v{s}et\v{r}il and Pultr \cite{nespul}, though there is a similar construction also in Wheeler \cite{whe}.
-Part (3) can be found in Trotta \cite[Lemma 4.1]{tro}.
+\begin{eg} The examples concern the three graphs shown in Figure \ref{fig:K3}. \begin{enumerate} \item[{\textup{(i)}}] $3$-colourability.
+The class of $3$-colourable graphs coincides with class of \up(isomorphic copies of\up) induced subgraphs of direct powers of the graph $\mathbb{C}_3$. \item[{\up{(ii)}}] Edge-unfrozen-in $3$-colourability.
+The class of graphs that {have no loops and} satisfy, relative to $\mathbb{K}_3$, the separation property for their edge relation coincides with the class of isomorphic copies of induced subgraphs of direct powers of the graph $\mathbb{D}_3$. \item[{\up{(iii)}}] Edge- and equality-unfrozen-in $3$-colourability.
+The class of graphs that {are nontrivial and} satisfy, relative to $\mathbb{K}_3$, the separation property for both their edge relation and equality coincides with the class of isomorphic copies of induced subgraphs of direct powers of $\mathbb{K}_3$. \end{enumerate} \end{eg} \begin{proof} Part ({i}) is due to Ne\v{s}et\v{r}il and Pultr \cite{nespul}, though there is a similar construction also in Wheeler \cite{whe}.
+Part ({iii}) can be found in Trotta \cite[Lemma 4.1]{tro}.
 There are obvious extensions to $k$-colourability given in each of these articles.
-For part (2), let $\mathbb{F}$ denote the graph determined by the given adjacency matrix, with vertices $0,1,2,3$, in the given order.
-Now let $\mathbb{G}$ be a graph whose edge relation is unfrozen-in (relative to $\mathbb{K}_3$).
-Then the edge relation remains unfrozen-in with respect to $\mathbb{F}$ because $\mathbb{K}_3$ is an induced subgraph of $\mathbb{F}$.
-We claim that equality is also unfrozen-in with respect to $\mathbb{F}$.
-Indeed, if $u\neq v$ are distinct vertices from $\mathbb{G}$, take any $3$-colouring $\nu:\mathbb{G}\to \mathbb{K}_3$ of $\mathbb{G}$.
-If $\nu(u)\neq\nu(v)$ we are done because $\mathbb{K}_3$ is an induced subgraph of $\mathbb{F}$.
+For part~({ii}), {let the vertices of {$\mathbb{D}_3$} be numbered clockwise $0,1,2,3$ in the drawing of Figure \ref{fig:K3} so that vertices 0 and 2 are of degree $2$}.
+Now let $\mathbb{G}$ be a graph whose edge relation is unfrozen-in (relative to $\mathbb{K}_3$) {and which has no loops}.
+Then the edge relation remains unfrozen-in with respect to ${\mathbb{D}_3}$ because $\mathbb{K}_3$ is an induced subgraph of ${\mathbb{D}_3}$.
+We claim that equality {on $\mathbb{G}$} is also unfrozen-in with respect to ${\mathbb{D}_3}$. {To prove this, let} $u\neq v$ {be} distinct vertices of $\mathbb{G}$. {Because there are no loops, there is at least one non-adjacency, so the edge-separation condition implies that there is at least one $3$-colouring of $\mathbb{G}$.
+Let $\nu\colon\mathbb{G}\to \mathbb{K}_3$ be such a $3$-colouring.} If $\nu(u)\neq\nu(v)$ we are done because $\mathbb{K}_3$ is an induced subgraph of ${\mathbb{D}_3}$.
 Otherwise, if $\nu(u)=\nu(v)$, then we can assume without loss of generality that $\nu(u)=\nu(v)=0$.
-Define a new map from $\mathbb{G}$ into $\mathbb{F}$ by $\nu'(w):=\nu(w)$ for all vertices $w$, except for $v$ where we define $\nu'(v)=3$.
-This is a homomorphism $\nu'(u)\neq\nu'(v)$.
-So, by Theorem \ref{thm:separation} it follows that $\mathbb{G}$ is isomorphic to an induced subgraph of a power of $\mathbb{F}$.
+Define a new map from $\mathbb{G}$ into ${\mathbb{D}_3}$ by $\nu'(w):=\nu(w)$ for all vertices $w$, except for $v$ where we define $\nu'(v)=3$.
+This is a homomorphism {satisfying} $\nu'(u)\neq\nu'(v)$.
+So, by Theorem \ref{thm:separation} it follows that $\mathbb{G}$ is isomorphic to an induced subgraph of a power of ${\mathbb{D}_3}$.